-When people ask why they are not sleeping properly, often they don’t know that although there are classic reasons for lack of sleep, there are other reasons that are not so commonly talked about.
+When people ask why they are not sleeping properly, often they don’t know that although there are classic causes for insomnia, there are other causes that are not so commonly talked about.
 These may be the reason behind your seemingly endless nights of staring into the darkness, wishing you could fall asleep.

-It may be that your body is trying to tell you something and it helps to understand a little about the workings of the human body.
-With this understanding, you may just be able to get the sleep you've been longing for.
+It may be that your body is trying to tell you something, so it's worth trying to understand a little about the workings of the human body.
+With this understanding, you just may be able to treat your insomnia more effectively.

 Well, that’s what happens to the body during adrenal exhaustion.
 There’s no energy.
-Thus, when someone gets involved in activities, energy is drained even further.
-It works out as something of a vicious cycle.
+Thus, when someone gets involved in activities, energy is drained even further, becoming a vicious cycle.
 Those suffering from this often take what they believe to stimulate energy.
 For example, they may drink coffee.

 The mistaken belief that this helps the energy levels fires up even more exhaustion because although coffee may appear to give someone energy, it doesn’t.
 It simply drains the body of more energy because you work on the assumption there is more to be had from the coffee that you drank and this actually uses more energy than the energy gained from the coffee.
 In this case, the only way out of the vicious circle is to learn to relax.

 Yoga and stretching exercises are the answer since when you stretch your muscles, you immediately allow more energy storage in your body.
 Adding to your supplementation of magnesium also helps because whereas calcium contracts the muscles, magnesium relaxes them enabling you to relax and thus gain energy.
-When your energy levels are normalized, you will be able to be active in the daytime and thus encourage correct sleep at night.
-Thus, you can see that the human body relies upon a balance of lifestyle that gives adequate rest and adequate output.
-When the output outweighs the rest, then the result is adrenalin exhaustion.
+When your energy levels are normalized, you will be able to be active in the daytime and consequently encourage proper sleep at night.
+You can see that the human body relies upon a balance in lifestyle that gives adequate rest and adequate output.
+When the output outweighs the rest, then the result is adrenal exhaustion.

 If you haven’t been getting a decent night’s sleep for a while, it is worth looking up the side effects of any medication that you may be taking.
-Quite often, medications hide a multiplicity of side effects and a common side effect is insomnia.
-Apart from upsetting your REM sleep which is the deep sleep that most people experience when sleeping normally, medications can also contain content such as caffeine and other stimulants which may just be stopping you from sleeping correctly.
+Quite often, medications hide a multiplicity of side effects with a common side effect being insomnia.
+Apart from upsetting your REM sleep, which is the deep sleep that most people experience when sleeping normally, medications can also contain content such as caffeine and other stimulants which may just be stopping you from sleeping properly.

-If you feel that this is a cause, don’t despair.
+If you feel that this is a cause for your insomnia, don’t despair.
 Your doctor may be able to change the times that you take your medications or even given you equivalents without the added boosters so that you see an improvement in your sleep.

-Even if you see no link between your medications and your lack of sleep, it is worth mentioning it to the doctor since he will be qualified to explain alternative medications which may not have these side effects.
+Even if you see no link between your medications and your lack of sleep, it is worth mentioning it to the doctor since he or she will be qualified to explain alternative medications that may not have these side effects.

 You will commonly find that painkillers can contain caffeine and you may be prescribed an alternative if you find that you are in the habit of taking painkillers at night.
 Another way to combat this is to do gentle yoga exercises in the evening to relieve pain so that your need for painkillers at bedtime is less.